 Final Destination 3

-Busted or not, the tanning bed death in the third movie is still horrific.
+Busted or not, the tanning bed death is still horrific.

 The Final Destination